astroclubiitk/Inter-IIT-Tech-Meet-2023/part-1-ai-model/model-a/README.md

 - [Google Driver](https://drive.google.com/drive/folders/1Ac0Pirfl5W8RqUe_kEUx7c6mos3ueDcY?usp=share_link)
 - From the above folder download `dim_1x.zip` place it in `./generate_data/TMC2`, unzip the zip file here

-## How to Train, Genearte and Evaluate
+## How to Train, Generate and Evaluate

 All three training, testing and evaluation only need to modify the `./srgan_config.py` file.
 For all the bash commands current working directory is expected to be `SRGAN-implementation`